brianvanburken/brianvanburken.github.io/_posts/2015-08-22-bulk-association-creation-in-rails.md

 ---

 During development of an application I stumbled across a situation that could be improved.
-The application contains posts that are automatically tagged based on the content.
-Beneath you can see all the models that are used in this situation.
+The application contains posts that get tagged based on the content.
+Beneath you can see all the models in this situation.

 {% prism ruby %}
 class Post < ActiveRecord::Base